 What is sales operations?

 The term “sales operations” covers a lot of ground and can mean different things to different teams and organizations.
-The first iterations of sales operations have been around since the 1970s, and they focused primarily on analyzing data to provide insights and direction to sales reps.
-Today, the roles and objectives are much broader.
+The first iterations of the sales operations model have been around since the 1970s, and they focused primarily on analyzing data to provide insights and direction to sales reps.
+Today, the objectives and roles of sales operations are much broader.

 At its core, sales operations is about supporting and enabling frontline sales teams to sell more efficiently and effectively by providing strategic direction and reducing friction in the sales process.
 To do this, sales ops fulfills both strategic and tactical functions.